-Join us for the Fall 2017 Celebration of Student Scholarship on Friday, December 15th from 12:30pm to 3pm in the MIX on Fenwick's first floor!
+Join us for the 7th Annual Celebration of Student Scholarship on Friday, May 8th in the Center for the Arts!

 Other Undergraduate Research Events at Mason

 Mason programs hold events throughout the year that showcase undergraduate research and creative activities.
 Students, faculty, and community members are invited to attend to admire the breadth of academic work by our amazing students.